-- 5 Then I will tune my harp of gold,

-To my eternal King;

-Through ages that can ne'er be told,

-I'll make his praises ring:

-All hail! thou great, eternal God!

-Who died on Calvary,

-And saved me, with thy precious blood,

-- I'll make his praises ring:

-Il hail! thou great, eternal God!

-Who died on Calvary,

-nd saved me, with thy precious blood,

-From endless misery.

-In deep humility:

-They rise and tune their harps of gold

-And string th' immortal lyre;

-And ages that can ne'er be told,

-Sha'l raise their praises higher.
+- 5 Then 1 will tune my harp of gold, To my eternal King; Through ages that can ne'er be told, I'll make his praises ring: All hail! thou great, eternal God!
+Who died on Calvary, And saved me, with thy precious blood, From endless misery. - 6 Ten thousand thousand join in one, To praise th' Eternal Three; Prostrate before the blazing throne, In deep humility: They rise and tune their harps of gold.
+And string th' immortal lyre; And ages that ean ne'er be told, Shall raise their praises higher.